evanstaffen/Medical-Transcript-Classification/README.md

   > Acquire more data to not only include more specialties but to create a useful LSTM model

   > Find a dataset with better topic differentiation

+  > Look into pre-trained vectors that contain specific medical terminology